Poofjunior/apds9130-driver-generic/README.md

 You, the embedded programmer, implement read(...), write(...), and delayMS(...) for your application; and the driver handles the rest.

+Note: for the examples featured, these functions have already been implemented.

 ## Quirks
 The sensor passes data to the requesting master device over an i2c interface.
 While many manufacturers tend to follow the protocol format: